Table Of Contents

 The wiring colour code regulations stipulate that specific signals may not be split.
 If they are, it has to be controlled.
 Connections that are permanently connected are most likely to experience a problem.
 The first rule of thumb is to use only one terminator colour.

 Most commonly, it is red.
 In all other cases, one terminator colour will suffice.
 Be aware of your lighting system and ensure that all the working points are protected.
 Avoid using white (untraceable) wire in large electrical boxes.
-For homes, use low voltage colouring for the neutral section of the feeder and distribution wire.
+For homes low voltage colouring is used for the neutral section of the feeder and distribution wire.

 Wire Colour Coding and Your Electrical System

-The Australian electrical code, EJ8, is a good starting point for maintaining a sound electrical system.
-It is easy to follow and easy to remember.
-It is important to remember that as the standards become more demanding and more people install electrical systems, more training and certification will be required.
-However, that is an excellent excuse to start improving your home's electrical system.
+The Australian Wiring Rules are a good starting point for professional electricians to maintain and install a sound electrical system.
+They are easy to follow and easy to remember.
+It is important to remember that as the standards are a demanding and exacting practice designed to be used by professionals installing electrical systems into homes and buildings.